 E-Mail: Mrs. Nancy Harris

-Current University of Akron students may schedule an advising appointment with Dr. English or Mrs. Harris in the School of Speech-Language Pathology and Audiology through the following website:
+Current University of Akron students may schedule an advising appointment with Mrs. Harris in the School of Speech-Language Pathology and Audiology through the following website:

 You will need to enter your UAnet ID and password for access to the site.
 Once you are on the homepage, click on the link labeled instructions.
 A Microsoft word document will open giving you detailed instructions for scheduling an appointment.